Scyp-exe/Scyp-exe/README.md

 <h1>Hello visitors!<br>
 <br>
-I am Erajah, currently serving the United States Navy and a full time student at Pennsylvania State University World Campus!<br>
+I am Erajah, currently serving the United States Navy as an Instructor, and a full time student at Pennsylvania State University World Campus!<br>
 <br>
 My current field is the Information Sciences and Technology Associates program with a focus on networking.<br/>
 <br>